lambda-music/libquasijazzer/README.md

 ### (session-end)
 Call (session-start) function to end the Pulsar programming session.
-This function shuts down the instruments which have been started up since then.
+This function shuts down the instruments which have been started up so far.